 Unfortunately, children and elderly people are often the victims of back over accidents.
 Children often cannot be seen as easily and elderly people cannot always get out of the way quickly enough.
 We recommend drivers be extra vigilant about checking their surroundings before they get in the car and then checking all mirrors and using rearview cameras – if available – when in the car.

 Pedestrians must be aware of their surroundings and use caution when approaching driveways, alleyways, and parking lots to avoid being hit by a car backing up.
 Parents should also make sure their children don’t play in areas where cars could be backing up and teach them how to spot when a car is about to back up.
 If someone is hit by a car in a back over accident that causes serious injury, usually automobile insurance will help cover the costs associated with the accident, but it may not be enough.
 Depending on the circumstances, the victim may be able to obtain additional compensation for medical bills, lost wages and earning capacity, and pain and suffering, among other things.
-Ramsey Law Group is here to answer questions and help navigate cases for our clients involved in back over accidents.
+The Houston car accident lawyers at Ramsey Law Group are here to answer questions and help navigate cases for our clients involved in back-over accidents.

 Frequently Asked Questions